 BIS – World Bank – Bank of Canada – Banca d’Italia

-In this context, during 30 November and 1 December 2020, the Eighth Public Investors Conference will aim to explore a variety of relevant issues, with particular emphasis on the following:
+In this context, from October 27 to 28, 2022, the Eighth Public Investors Conference will aim to explore a variety of relevant issues, with particular emphasis on the following:

-- Robust asset allocation models for public investors
+- Robust asset allocation and asset-liability models for public investors

-- Emerging technologies, including risk factors, and their application to portfolio construction as well as investment and risk management
+- Emerging technologies and their application to portfolio construction as well as investment and risk management

-How can new technologies, such as advances in learning algorithms and artificial intelligence, be applied to portfolio construction, risk management and other areas of relevance to public investors?
+How can new technologies, such as artificial intelligence, including machine learning, be applied to portfolio construction, risk management and other areas of relevance to public investors?

 Call for papers

-The Bank for International Settlements, the World Bank, the Bank of Canada and the Banca d'Italia are pleased to announce a call for papers for the Eighth Public Investors Conference on Portfolio and Risk Management for central banks, sovereign wealth funds and public pension plans.
-The conference will be held on 30 November and 1 December 2020 at the Headquarters of the Bank of Canada in Ottawa, Canada.
+The Bank for International Settlements, the World Bank, the Bank of Canada and the Banca d'Italia are pleased to announce a renewed call for papers for the Eighth Public Investors Conference on Portfolio and Risk Management for central banks, sovereign wealth funds and public pension plans.
+The pandemic situation permitting, the conference will be held on October 27 to 28, 2022 at the headquarters of the Bank of Canada in Ottawa, Canada.

 Since 2008, the Bank for International Settlements and the World Bank, in corporation with partner institutions, have organized this biennial conference to discuss policy issues, quantitative methods and current challenges for central banks, sovereign wealth funds and public pension plans.
 The conference aims to promote an exchange of innovative ideas among practitioners and academics, to encourage knowledge sharing and collaboration across organizations, and to foster the development and dissemination of best practices in public sector portfolio and risk management.

-Proposals (in the form of an abstract with preliminary findings and a supporting outline, or a working paper) should be submitted in electronic format by 15 April 2020 to email@example.com, with a short curriculum vitae.
+Proposals (in the form of an abstract with preliminary findings and a supporting outline, or a working paper) should be , along with a short curriculum vitae, by May 15, 2022.

-Finally, the advisory committee is considering the possibility of publishing selected papers from the conference in a set of proceedings.
+Finally, and as for previous conferences, the advisory committee will consider the possibility of publishing selected papers from the conference in a set of proceedings.